etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 )
 ```

-With this

-Last but not least if you really need to use some R function you could always rely on the `rpy2` package
+Last but not least if you really need to use some R function you could always rely on the `rpy2` package.
+For me I rely on this a lot for plotting. ggplot2 ftw!

 ```python